superfly/litefs/README.md

 ### Replicating data across nodes

+Now that both nodes are running, you're ready to see LiteFS in action.

 Go back to your primary node, and start a new terminal session.
-Create a new SQLite database and populate it with some data.
+Run the following commands to create a new SQLite table and populate it with some data.

 ```sh
 # Use the same database file you specified above.